 I took some notes about some of the inspiring insights from the faculties.
 Please note I use the metric system in this article.

 Dr. Ricardo Codinhoto has a very deep understanding of BIM (Building Information Modeling).
 He thinks the core of BIM is information.
-Furthermore, you could think about the relationship between building information modelling and big data.
+Furthermore, you could think about the relationship between building information modeling and big data.

 He used an analogy that inspires me: the fx Σ of the multiple BIM projects make a Smart City.
 This is exactly what’s happening in New York City.
 The City is aggregating data from buildings to improve policies towards the 80×50 target.